ViewComponent/view_component/adr/0677-css-encapsulation.md

 ### No bundles

-At least for now, the proposed design eschews the concept of shipping CSS in bundles.
+The proposed design eschews the concept of shipping CSS in bundles, with the goal of encouraging the delivery of only the CSS needed to render a give page.

 ### No global syntax